Skip to content Accessibility info

 • Cameras & photography equipment

-• Medical & Scientific Equipment - From medical devices to laboratory supplies, these essential items are covered.
+• Medical & Scientific Equipment - From medical devices, including medical diagnostic equipment, to laboratory supplies, these essential items are covered.

 That said, while inland marine insurance covers a broad range of items, it applies to specific situations, which include: